Expression trees #

 ConstantNode 2 x SymbolNode

-Alternatively, this expression tree can be build by manually creating nodes:
+Alternatively, this expression tree can be built by manually creating nodes:

 const node1 = new math.ConstantNode(2)